titanmen1/project-devops-deploy/README.md

 - When monitoring is enabled, expose both ports, e.g. `docker run -p 8080:8080 -p 9090:9090 ...` and point Prometheus to `http://<host>:9090/actuator/prometheus`.
 - Health probes are available at `/actuator/health/liveness` and `/actuator/health/readiness`; Grafana/Loki integrations should use the same port/env variable.

+## Actuator endpoints (local check)

+With the app running locally (`make run`), the management port defaults to `http://localhost:9090`.
+Useful URLs:

+- `http://localhost:9090/actuator` — index of exposed endpoints.
+- `http://localhost:9090/actuator/health`, `/actuator/health/liveness`, `/actuator/health/readiness` — readiness/liveness probes.
+- `http://localhost:9090/actuator/metrics` and `http://localhost:9090/actuator/metrics/http.server.requests` — raw Micrometer metrics.
+- `http://localhost:9090/actuator/prometheus` — Prometheus scrape output (open in browser or `curl` to confirm it renders).
+- `http://localhost:9090/actuator/logfile` — current application log (same JSON that goes to stdout).

+Override the host/port with `MANAGEMENT_SERVER_PORT` if you changed it; no Prometheus or Grafana instance is needed just to inspect these endpoints.

 ## Logging

 - The backend ships with `src/main/resources/logback-spring.xml`, which writes structured JSON events to `stdout`.
 Every record contains `timestamp`, `app`, `environment`, `instance`, `logger`, `thread`, message arguments, MDC, and stack traces so Promtail/Loki (or any log shipper) can parse them without extra processing.